ramdhanhdy/SchoolSyncV2/docs/implementation-plan/management-dashboard.md

 7. **Accessibility**: Proper accessibility support
 8. **Data Integration**: Ready for real data connection

-## Next Steps

-1. Review and approve this implementation plan
-2. Start with T1: Create component structure
-3. Implement components incrementally
-4. Test each component as it's built
-5. Integrate with existing navigation system
-6. Prepare for data integration
+## Project Status Board

+### Completed Tasks
+- [x] **T1-T10**: All dashboard components have been created in `components/dashboard/management/`
+- [x] **Dashboard Integration**: Successfully integrated ManagementDashboard into main dashboard route
+- [x] **Mock Data Setup**: Configured comprehensive mock data for testing
+- [x] **Component Structure**: Complete dashboard component hierarchy implemented

+### Current Status
+- ✅ **COMPLETED**: Dashboard integration into `app/dashboard.tsx`
+- ✅ **COMPLETED**: Mock data configuration for all dashboard features
+- 🔄 **IN PROGRESS**: Testing dashboard functionality and UI rendering
+- ⏳ **PENDING**: User acceptance testing

+### Integration Details
+- **File Modified**: `app/dashboard.tsx` - Replaced old dashboard with ManagementDashboard component
+- **Components Used**: ManagementDashboard from `../components/dashboard`
+- **Mock Data**: Comprehensive test data including students, teachers, priority items, and quick actions
+- **Features Integrated**: All planned dashboard features are now accessible

+## Executor's Feedback or Assistance Requests

+### Latest Update - Dashboard Integration Complete
+**Date**: Current session
+**Status**: ✅ INTEGRATION COMPLETED

+**What was accomplished:**
+1. Successfully replaced the old dashboard implementation in `app/dashboard.tsx`
+2. Integrated the new ManagementDashboard component with comprehensive mock data
+3. Configured priority items, quick actions, and dashboard statistics
+4. Started development server for testing

+**Current State:**
+- The old basic dashboard has been completely replaced
+- New management dashboard is now the active dashboard
+- All planned features (Islamic context, priority management, real-time elements) are available
+- Development server is running for testing

+**Next Steps for User:**
+1. Test the new dashboard functionality in the browser/app
+2. Verify all UI components render correctly
+3. Test interactive elements (quick actions, priority items)
+4. Confirm the dashboard meets requirements
+5. Provide feedback for any adjustments needed

 ## Notes

-- The implementation will use existing UI components where possible
+- The implementation uses existing UI components where possible
-- New components will follow the established design system
+- New components follow the established design system
-- Islamic features will be culturally appropriate and accurate
+- Islamic features are culturally appropriate and accurate
-- The dashboard will be optimized for the target user (school management)
+- The dashboard is optimized for the target user (school management)
-- Real-time features will be prepared but may use mock data initially
+- Real-time features use mock data initially, ready for real data integration